 As Johnson leads the effort to enhance all modes of transportation for the residents, businesses and tourists of Orange County, he has done so with an emphasis on keeping OCTA a financially sound agency that safeguards taxpayer dollars.
 Johnson implemented a pension-reform plan that will save Orange County taxpayers $85 million during the next 20 years.
 A new contract for ACCESS paratransit service was executed resulting in a $46 million savings.
 A refinancing of the 91 Express Lanes debt resulted in a savings of more than $26 million over the next two decades and the lease for OCTA Headquarters lease was renegotiated to save $40 million during the next 30 years.

-Johnson represents OCTA on local, state and national issues related to transportation programs and policies.
-In 2012, he was elected to serve on the Board of Directors of the American Public Transportation Association.
-He recently completed the Senior Executives in State and Local Government Program at the Harvard Kennedy School.
+Johnson is responsible for developing and implementing short-range and long-range goals and business plans to support the successful implementation of the agency’s strategic vision.
+He represents OCTA on local, state and national issues related to transportation programs and policies and in 2012 he was elected to serve on the Board of Directors of the American Public Transportation Association.
+He completed the Senior Executives in State and Local Government Program at the Harvard Kennedy School of Government.